Among Us: Gameplay

 A November 2021 update added additional specialized roles to the game: Crewmates can also be Engineers, Scientists, as well as regular Crewmates.
 The first Crewmate that dies can also become a Guardian Angel, the role of which is not given at the beginning of a round.
 Engineers can traverse vents like Impostors, albeit to a limited capacity.
 On the other hand, Impostors can stay in the vent as long as they want.
 Scientists can check vitals from anywhere on the map to see if any player has been killed this round.
-The ghost of the first Crewmate that dies can become Guardian Angels, which can temporarily protect living players from being killed.
+The ghost of the first Crewmate that dies can become the Guardian Angel, which can temporarily protect living players from being killed.
 Impostors likewise can be Shapeshifters, allowing them to temporarily morph into other players and assume their color and appearance.
 However, they might leave evidence behind depending on the game settings.
 An additional update in June 2024 added three more roles, including Noisemakers and Trackers to the roles of Crewmates, and Phantoms to those of Impostors.
 Noisemakers trigger an alert when they are killed that can visually indicate their death's location to other Crewmates.
 Trackers can track the location of another player for a limited amount of time.
 Phantoms are able to briefly turn invisible to avoid detection.
 In September 2025, two more roles were added: the Detective for Crewmates and the Viper for Impostors.
 Detectives are able to open case files for every murder and use their interrogation ability to find out where players were when a player was killed.
 Vipers are able to dissolve bodies over time, leaving no evidence.
+In August 2026, a new role was added: the Judge for crewmates.
+Judges are able to overrule votes in meetings and decide who gets ejected.